 Now that we have an overview of the pipeline, let’s go deeper into the classification process.
-The corpus of data we house in our Cloud Catalog is enormous.
+The corpus of data we house in our Cloud Catalog is enormous (explore our data).
 Annotating the product type correctly is key to structuring this data.

 Here are a few common use cases enabled through proper classification: